A Rockafellar-type theorem for non-traditional costs: A Rockafellar-type result for non-traditional costs

 It is not hard to see that a $c$-path-bounded set must be $c$-cyclically monotone (indeed, if $(x,y) = (z,w)$ then if there is some path for which the sum is positive, one can duplicate it many times to get paths with arbitrarily large sums).
-It is also not hard to check (using the same reasoning we used in the example above) that $c$-path-boundedness is a necessary condition for the existence of a potential (we do this in Section \ref{subsec:summanry}).
-Our main theorem is that the condition of $c$-path-boundedness is in fact equivalent to the existence of a potential.
+It is also not hard to check (using the same reasoning we used in the example above) that $c$-path-boundedness is a necessary condition for the existence of a $c$-potential (we do this in Section \ref{subsec:summanry}).
+Our main result (Theorem \ref{thm:Non-tradRR}) affirms that the condition of $c$-path-boundedness is equivalent to the existence of a $c$-potential, as long as the set $G$ is countable or does not have any infinite ``black holes'' (see Definition \ref{def:black-hole}).